OxWearables/asleep/README.md

 # Acknowledgements
 We would like to thank all our code contributors, manuscript co - authors, and research participants for their help in making this work possible.
-The data processing pipeline of this repository is based on the[step_count](https: // github.com / OxWearables / stepcount  # processing-csv-files) package from our group.
-Special thanks to @ chanshing for his help in developing the package.
+The data processing pipeline of this repository is based on the [step_count](https://github.com/OxWearables/stepcount) package from our group.
+Special thanks to @chanshing for his help in developing the package.